 For many, alcohol is an integral part of social life – a glass of wine with dinner or a couple of cold beers on a sunny day feels harmless.
 However, even "a couple shots on the weekend" can significantly impact your health.
 Alcohol consumption, even within recommended limits, can increase the risk of cancer and other health issues such as liver disease and cardiovascular disease.
 For optimal health, individuals who choose to drink should do so in moderation, keeping their intake within dietary guidelines while being mindful of associated risks.

-For more information on carcinogens and preventative measures, check out the IARC’s comprehensive infographic, Human Cancer: Known Causes and Prevention by Organ Site!
+For more information on carcinogens and preventative measures, check out the IARC’s comprehensive infographic, Human Cancer: Known Causes and Prevention by Organ Site (may be suitable for advanced readers only)!

 References